-Once you see how easy it is to make liquid hand soap from a bar of soap, you'll wonder why you ever paid for it.
+Once you see how easy it is to make liquid hand soap from a bar of soap, you will begin to wonder why you ever paid for it.
 Just follow these simple steps to make your first batch.

 10 minutes of hands-on time